hipsterhackers/courses/3-CSS_And_Media/README.md

 CSS stands for "Cascading Styles Sheets".
 When you think of cascading, you usually think of a waterfall.
 Something that starts at the top, and trickles down to the bottom.
 In a CSS file, your styles are read from the top down.
 This is important to remember because CSS files tend to get really large, and without a lot of organization and structure, you could find yourself with some headaches.

+CSS file end in a `.css` file extension.
+This is the file you place your website styles in to group them together.
+Having all your styles in one single location allows you to change, and fix your styles quicker without having to track down where they are at.

 ** Life before CSS**

 Before CSS, we used HTML attributes to specify what font to use and which colors we needed.
 This was horribly inefficient because you were constantly duplicating your styles.
 You would use a `<font>` tag every time you wanted to change your color or typeface.
 Layouts were all built with `<table>` tags.
 Using tables back then was ok, because we didn't have tablets and phones to worry about.
 Websites didn't need to be responsive, so having a solid structure that didn't move was fine.
 Now days, using a table restricts your site to which devices it can be viewed on.
 Here are some [example sites](http://websitesfromhell.net/) to remind you of what the internet looked like before CSS became standard.